-- Draft General Report on NATO’s Enhanced Forward Presence and Adaptation by Joseph A. DAY (Canada)
+- Draft General Report on Reinforcing NATO’s Deterrence in the East by Joseph A. DAY (Canada)

-- Draft DSCTC Report on Burden Sharing by Attila MESTERHAZY (Hungary)
+- Draft DSCTC Report on Burden Sharing: Refocusing the Debate by Attila MESTERHAZY (Hungary)

-- Draft DSCFC Report on The Evolution of Special Operations Forces in NATO by Madeleine MOON (United Kingdom)
+- Draft DSCFC Report on The Role of Special Operations Forces in the Modern Security Environment by Madeleine MOON (United Kingdom)